 Along with their physical health the TDIs also took into account the psychological impact that captivity on the men, in many cases recording symptoms associated with post-traumatic stress disorder (PTSD), decades before it became a recognised condition.

-The ongoing work of Geoff Gill and Meg Parkes has culminated in the recent release of the book Captive Memories, with quotes from all interviewees providing a fascinating history underpinned with eyewitness accounts and personal perspectives.
+The ongoing work of Geoff Gill and Meg Parkes has culminated in the release of the books Captive Memories (2015),now in its 2nd edition and Burma Railway Medicine (2017), with quotes from all interviewees providing a fascinating history underpinned with eyewitness accounts and personal perspectives.
 It charts the history of this enduring relationship from the experiences that led to initial clinical consultations through the impact upon modern medical science.

-Along with the book, the pair co-chaired an international FEPOW history research conference in Liverpool – Far East Explored: 70 years on and Meg Parkes remains involved in an ongoing Education programme, working within schools to ensure that the voices of those involved are not forgotten.
+Along with the books, the pair co-chaired international FEPOW history research conferences in Liverpool – Far East Explored: 70 years on in 2015 and another one in 2017 and Meg Parkes remains involved in an ongoing Education programme, working within schools to ensure that the voices of those involved are not forgotten.